 Toy Industry Association (TIA) Statement on Button Cell Batteries

-U.S. toymakers are committed to assuring the safety of the toys they produce.
+U.S. toymakers are committed to ensuring the safety of the toys they produce.

-Parents and caregivers are reminded that there are many products in the home that contain small batteries.
-However, those products that are not playthings do not have to comply with the same strict safety standards that are in place to prevent a child’s access to batteries in a toy.
+Parents and caregivers are reminded that there are many non-toy products in the home that contain small batteries – such as remote controls, clocks, watches, flashlights, and hearing aids.
+However, these products may not be subject to the same type of strict safety standards as toys, and children may be able to gain access to batteries from these common items in the home.

-Adults should be careful to never leave batteries out and accessible to children.
-When changing the batteries in a toy, this also means re-engaging the locking system.
-This simple step will help parents and caregivers take an active role in assuring safe and fun play.
+Adults should be careful to never leave new or used batteries (from any products) where they are accessible to children.
+When changing the batteries in a toy, be sure to re-engage the locking system and carefully discard used batteries.
+These simple steps will help families and caregivers take an active role in ensuring safe and fun play.